 Own your TFL muscle pain once and for all.
-Check out QL Claw - your TFL muscle will thank you!
+Check out QL Claw (our favorite TFL muscle release tool) at the link below - your hips will thank you!

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.